futuregrid/manual/doc/source/eucalyptus.rst

 At times you may ask if the Eucalyptus systems on FutureGrid are operational.
 You can find this out by visiting

-a) The `Outage page <https://portal.futuregrid.org/metrics/html/results/realtime.html#total-count-of-running-vm-instances-updated-every-5-seconds>`__
+a) The :portal:`Outage page <metrics/html/results/realtime.html#total-count-of-running-vm-instances-updated-every-5-seconds>`
 b) The `Real Time Status monitor <http://inca.futuregrid.org:8080/inca/jsp/status.jsp?queryNames=Health&xsl=table.xsl&resourceIds=FutureGrid>`__
 c) Our `Runtime History <http://inca.futuregrid.org:8080/inca/jsp/report.jsp?xml=cloudReport.xml>`__